21 Enchanting Things to Do in Rovaniemi in Winter (2026 Update)

 21 Best Things to Do in Rovaniemi in Winter

-Due to Rovaniemi’s position with the Arctic Circle crossing through the city itself, is it really much of a surprise that this Arctic city is one of the best places to see the Northern lights in the Nordics?
+Due to Rovaniemi’s position with the Arctic Circle literally crossing through the city itself, is it much of a surprise that Rovaniemi is one of the top places to see the Northern lights in the Nordics?

 Book your ‘guarantee’ and unlimited mileage lights tour here!